-The value the customer receives form the supplier organisation is the total package of benefits derived form the ‘core’ product and the added value that enhance the basic features such as service and support.
+The value the customer receives from the supplier organisation is the total package of benefits derived from the ‘core’ product and the added value that enhance the basic features such as service and support.
 The aim is to create a value proposition which is superior to and more profitable than those of competitors.
-To determine if the value proposition is likely to result in a superior customer experience.
+To determine if the value proposition is likely to result in superior customer experience.

 It is necessary to quantify the relative importance that customers place upon the various attributes of a product.

-To decide the relative amount of emphasis that should be placed on customer acquisition and customer retention, it is necessary to understand acquisition and retention economics at segment, or better yet, a micro segment or individual level.
+To decide the relative amount of emphasis that should be placed on customer acquisition and customer retention, it is necessary to understand acquisition and retention economics at the segment, or better yet, a micro-segment or individual level.
 The key metric used to evaluate customer profit potential is customer lifetime value.

-The date repository provides a powerful corporate memory of customers, an integrated enterprise – wide data store capable of relevant data analyses.
+The data repository provides a powerful corporate memory of customers, an integrated enterprise-wide data store capable of relevant data analyses.
 It consists of databases and a data warehouse, and where appropriate a collection of related data marts that ensure the maximum value is extracted from customer information.

-It systems refers to the compute hardware and the related software and middle ware used within the organisation.
-It systems must be able to deliver the information needed on customers both now and in the future, and to accomplish other administrative duties.
+It systems refer to the computer hardware and the related software and middleware used within the organisation.
+It systems must be able to deliver the information needed on customers both now and in the future and to accomplish other administrative duties.
 The Organisation’s capacity to scale existing systems without disrupting business operations is critical.

 Front Office and Back Office Applications